 $500 Jerusalem Circle

-Named in honor of the Jerusalem Cross, symbolic of spreading the Gospel to all four corners of the world, this cross and circle are representative of the nearly five hundred students and 3,500 alumnae/i representing sixty-five countries and ministering on six continents, sharing the Good News through their witness.
-Similarly, for more than thirty years, CTU faculty and staff have been leading students and benefactors on trips to the Holy Land to experience their faith in more profound ways.
+Named in honor of the Jerusalem Cross, symbolic of spreading the Gospel to all four corners of the world, this cross and circle are representative of the nearly five hundred students and more than 3,500 alumni representing sixty-five countries and ministering on six continents, sharing the Good News through their witness.

 $250 Phoebe’s Circle